golemfactory/golem-architecture/gaps/gap-25_golem_certificates/gap-25_golem_certificates.md

 The purpose of the certificate is to allow creation of digital signatures by a verified entity.
 The subject of the certificate is the entity connected to the private key of a key pair where the public key is part of the certificate structure.
 This enables using the certificate in a PKI system.
 We chose a set of required properties that are essential to use the certificate for signing and facilitates fine grained control of permissions in the Golem Network.

 When a certificate is signed, all properties in the `certificate` object are included in the signature not only the required properties.
-This allows inclusion of extra information that inherits the same cryptographic tamper protection as the essential data.
+This allows inclusion of extra information that inherits the same cryptographic integrity protection as the essential data.

 The schema file can be found in the `schemas/v1` folder and accessible at `https://golem.network/schemas/v1/certificate.schema.json"`.